pravinpareek/SimpleTodo/README.md

 # SimpleTodo
-Simple Todo App using react.js and Material Design
+Simple Todo App using react.js and Material-UI